katefengx/power-outage-prediction/README.md

 ></iframe>

 # Hypothesis Testing
-We conducted a test to investigate whether there is a significant difference in the average `'TOTAL.SALES'` between the 'West' region and the other regions based on the `'CLIMATE.REGION'` column.
+We conducted a test to investigate whether there is a significant difference in the average `'OUTAGE.DURATION'` between the 'Very Large Customer Base' group and the other groups in the `'AFFECTED_BUCKET'` column.

-Recall that the average electricity consumption, `'TOTAL.SALES'`, was the highest in the 'West' region.
-We aim to test if there is a significant difference in the average electricity consumption, `'TOTAL.SALES'`, between the 'West' region and the other regions.
+Recall from the first univariate plot that the average outage duration, `'OUTAGE.DURATION'`, was the highest in the 'Very Large Custoner Base' group.
+We aim to test if this significant difference is statistically significant or due to random chance.

-**Null Hypothesis:** The mean `'TOTAL.SALES'` in the Western region is not longer than the mean `'TOTAL.SALES'` in other regions.
+**Null Hypothesis:** The mean `'OUTAGE.DURATION'` in the 'Very Large Customer Base' group is not longer than the mean `'OUTAGE.DURATION'` in other groups.

-**Alternative Hypothesis:** The mean `'TOTAL.SALES'` of power outages in the Western region is longer than the mean `'TOTAL.SALES'` in other regions.
+**Alternative Hypothesis:** The mean `'OUTAGE.DURATION'` in the 'Very Large Customer Base' group is longer than the mean `'OUTAGE.DURATION'` in other groups.

-**Test Statistic**: The difference between the observed mean of the 'West' region and the mean from the permutation distribution.
+**Test Statistic**: The difference between the observed mean of the 'Very Large Customer Base' group and the mean from the permutation distribution.

 <iframe
   src="assets/hypothesis_test.html"